 While researchers don’t know exactly why melanoma rates have been rising in the last couple of decades, we do know that the sun plays a major role in developing this deadly form of skin cancer.

-Here are a few critical steps men can take for melanoma prevention:
+Here are three critical steps men can take for melanoma prevention:

 - Make sun protection a daily habit.